-Ortho-k contact lenses gently reshape the curvature of the eye to improve vision and control myopia progression.
+Ortho-k contact lenses gently reshape the focus of the eye to improve vision and control myopia progression.

 Nearly 30 percent of Americans suffer from myopia.